The Multivariate Extension of the Lomb-Scargle Method: OMD as a non-consistent estimator

 from which the first vanishes because it covers an integer number of periods $\omega_{k}$.
-The right one consequently describes the truncation error with respect to a $2\omega_{k}$ frequency as given in the gray area in Figure \ref{fig:Sinus-integration}
+The right one consequently describes the truncation error with respect to a $2\omega_{k}$ frequency as given in the gray area in Figure \ref{fig:Sinus-integration}.
+A Taylor series decomposition gives

 which is reduced further with $\sum_{n=1}^{N}n^{2}=\frac{N\left(N+1\right)\left(2N+1\right)}{6}$ and $T_{\mathrm{s}}=T/N$